Solo The Seine, Paris & Normandy Riviera Travel River Cruise

 Arrive in Paris and this morning take a sightseeing tour of probably the world’s most iconic city.
 Notre Dame, the Arc de Triomphe, Champs Élysées, Sacré-Coeur, the Eiffel Tower you see these and much, much more.
 The grandiose Place de la Concorde, largest square in the city, shows off 18th Century French architecture at its best and just over on the left bank you’ll find the Musée d’Orsay, home of the world’s finest Impressionist art collection.
 The world famous Mona Lisa and the Venus de Milo, plus countless other stunning exhibits grace the Louvre.
 There is the eccentric and yet stylish Pompidou Centre famous for modern art and street entertainment.
 The Ile de la Cité is dominated by Notre Dame and the delicate spire of the sublime Ste.
 Chapelle.
 The variety is arguably unmatched.
 After lunch you could visit fine shops such as the Galeries Lafayette and the smart arcaded Rue de Rivoli or perhaps just wander round bohemian Montmartre.
 Paris is everything you imagine it to be, romantic, inspiring, vibrant even outrageous, but best of all Paris is unique and a fitting finale to a wonderful cruise.
 This evening is the Captain’s Dinner, hosted of course by the Captain himself, a delightful experience featuring specialities of the regions through which you have travelled but probably tinged too with a little sadness in the knowledge that it is the last evening of your wonderful adventure.

-This morning, at the appropriate time you will be transferred to either the station your return Eurostar journey to London.
+This morning, at the appropriate time you will be transferred to either the airport your return Eurostar journey to London.

-- Return flights from the UK - regional airports/Eurostar are available but may carry a supplement
+- Return flights from the UK - regional airports are available but may carry a supplement

-- 7 Nights on board MS Swiss Ruby
+- 7 Nights on board MS Jane Austen

 - All Meals on board from dinner on your day of arrival until breakfast on your final day.
 Including Welcome Cocktails & Dinner & Captains Dinner

-- Guided tours in Paris & Rouen plus visits to Caudebec, Les Andelys & Vernon and excursions to Claude Monet's house, Honfluer, the D-Day Normandy Beaches and the world famous Bayuex Tapestry.
+- Guided tours in Paris & Rouen plus visits to Caudebec, Les Andelys & Vernon and excursions to Claude Monet's house, Honfluer, the D-Day Normandy Beaches and the world famous Bayeux Tapestry.

 - 5 Star service from English-speaking crew & knowledgeable local guides